baremettle/bento-qemu/README.md

 - Other misc. tasks for template validation, cleanup, etc.

 ## Installation
-Currently the best thing to do is use clone this repo from GitHub and use bundler:
+Currently the best thing to do is to clone this repo and use bundler:

     $ git clone blah
     $ cd blah